 Step 1 – Find Your Purpose: Without a solid reason, any diet can be easy to sway from.
 Does it cause digestive upset?
 Will your acne or eczema flare up?
 Are you supporting a milk allergic loved one?
-Make sure you know exactly why you are changing your diet, and find a way to keep that forefront in your mind.
+Make sure you know exactly why you are going dairy free or generally changing your diet, and find a way to keep that forefront in your mind.
 And remember that even little slip-ups can have long-term repercussions.
 Here are a few examples:

 The first step is always the most important one, isn’t it?
 Put a sticky note on your forehead if you have to.
 Just, do not lose sight of your purpose.

 Step 2 – Know Your Enemies: For both of us that means dairy, and more recently for my husband, it also means gluten.
 It’s been essential for us to understand every ingredient that could contain these proteins, and what types of food they may silently sneak into.
 For example, at a recent restaurant outing my husband opted to go with the fries sans parmesan as they sounded like a safe option.
 But based upon what I had read, I knew to ask if they had wheat starch or any other coating that might prevent them from being gluten-free.
 For dairy-free concerns, Go Dairy Free: The Guide and Cookbook has all of my lists and tips for identifying milk-based ingredients, knowing where milk may hide in everyday foods, and being aware of potential restaurant landmines.

 Step 3 – Now, Don’t Focus on Them: Knowing your enemy is essential.
 You need to be able to identify a threat immediately, but focusing on them can plague you with cravings.
 Keep thinking about the fact that you can’t have dairy ice cream, cheese, or pizza, and I can guarantee you will struggle with a free from diet.
 It’s time to switch your focus to the foods that you can enjoy.
 Which takes us to step 4 …